hhhhhhhhhn/sent/README.md

+**NOTE**
+This is a small fork of sent.
+It:
+- Puts images in fullscreen
+- Adds some command line flags

+Below is the default readme.
+---

 sent is a simple plaintext presentation tool.

 sent does not need latex, libreoffice or any other fancy file format, it uses